odk-x/docs/odkx-src/sync-endpoint-cloud-setup.rst

   .. image:: /img/setup-digital-ocean/do-userdata2.png
     :width: 600

 4. The next step is :guilabel:`Authentication`.
-The are two authentication types to select from; **SSH Keys** and **Password**.
-We highly recommend that use an SSH key for authentication.
+There are two authentication types to select from; **SSH Keys** and **Password**.
+We highly recommend that you use an SSH key for authentication.
 Copy and paste your SSH key username, and the key itself.

  Use the `following resource <https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/create-with-openssh/>`_ to learn more about creating an SSH key.